Names Kadoza

 Umegawa Yoshizawa Iroha I

-July 1796: premiere of Chikamatsu Tokuzô's play "Ise Ondo Koi no Netaba" in Ôsaka at the Kado no Shibai.
-It is produced by Fujikawa Hachizô III and staged with the following casting:
+7th lunar month of 1796: premiere of Chikamatsu Tokuzô's play "Ise Ondo Koi no Netaba" in Ôsaka at the Kado no Shibai.
+It was produced by Fujikawa Hachizô III and staged with the following casting:

 Roles Actors